 The known health risks associated with AFFF is simply too great to ignore.
 The AFFF foam cancer lawsuit is presently subject to multidistrict litigation and all lawsuits throughout the United States are pending in Federal Court in South Carolina before Judge Richard Gergel.
 In other words, if you file an AFFF foam lawsuit your case will be consolidated in one single Federal Court in South Carolina with Judge Gergel presiding.

 The Centers for Disease Control and Prevention (CDC) has long warned of the link between AFFF and cancer.
-In fact, the CDC is presently studying the contamination of drinking water by fire fighting foam.
+In fact, the CDC is presently studying firefighting foam and the contamination of drinking water.

 Dolman Law Group has a long and successful history of fighting for the injured and we can help you too.
 There is no fee unless we recover money for your case.
 Contact us today for a free consultation regarding your firefighting foam cancer lawsuit.